Reading at Inglehurst Junior School

 Miss Thomson loves Roald Dahl!
 Miss Thomson said, “I remember reading his books when I was at primary school and I love them just as much now.
 I love the fact his stories are funny, heart-warming and teach me many life lessons.”

 Miss Chavda’s favourite children's author is Anthony Browne because he writes stories that make you think and there is always a hidden message in his stories.

 Mr Butler’s favourite book is Kid Normal by Greg James & Chris Smith.
 He said, “I love the book because it is a story of trust, bravery and friendship.
 It is a very funny book which involves a giant wasp-human hybrid villain who plans to take over the world.
 There are lots of clever jokes but most of all, lots of heart.
 This book is for anyone who is thirsty for adventure!”

 Reading at home

-Parents and carers are able to support us in developing readers who love to read by encouraging your children to read every day at home.
+Parents and carers are able to support us in developing confident readers who love to read by encouraging your children to read every day at home.
 Please listen to them read, and / or talk to them about their reading and sign their reading diaries so we can track their home reading.
-Reading diaries are collected in every week and all children who have read at least 5 times during the week are entered into a weekly prize draw to win a book of their own!
+Reading diaries are collected in every week and all children who have read at least 5 times are rewarded with track-its.

 If you’d like more information about what reading looks like at Inglehurst, please see the documents that are available below.